seyadeodin/fm-state-workshop/src/app/exercise-url/readme.md

 2. **Shareable searches**: Users can copy the URL and share their search criteria
 3. **Bookmark-friendly**: Specific searches can be bookmarked and restored
 4. **Navigation-aware**: Browser back/forward buttons work naturally with form state

-### Implementation Steps:

-1. **Replace useState with useQueryState** for all form fields:

-   - `destination` (string)
-   - `departure` (date string)
-   - `arrival` (date string)
-   - `passengers` (number)
-   - `isOneWay` (boolean)

-2. **Add proper parsers** for each field type:

-   - String fields can use default behavior
-   - Number fields need parse/serialize functions
-   - Boolean fields need proper conversion
-   - Date fields need validation

-3. **Test the implementation**:
-   - Fill out the form and copy the URL
-   - Refresh the page - form should retain values
-   - Share the URL with someone else
-   - Use browser back/forward buttons

 ### Success Criteria: